jessepeterson/mysqlscepserver/README.md

 }
 ```

-This challenge can then be used by a SCEP client to authenticate their SCEP request.
+This challenge can then be used by a SCEP client to authenticate the SCEP request.

 ## Building